JJ Kaplan: Early life and high school

-College
+College career

 Kaplan attended and played basketball for the Chargers at the University of Alabama in Huntsville ('21), as he double-majored in Economics and Finance.
 In 2017–18, he averaged 3.2 points and 2.6 rebounds per game.

 In 2018–19, Kaplan averaged 13.7 points and 8.6 rebounds (2nd in the Gulf South Conference (GSC)) per game, and was 2nd in the conference in field goal percentage (52.8%), and was 21st in the nation with 281 rebounds.
 He was named Jewish Sports Review All-American, Second Team All-Gulf South Conference, Gulf South All-Tournament Team, College Sports Information Directors of America (CoSIDA) Academic All-District, GSC All-Academic Team, and GSC Academic Honor Roll.

 In 2019–20, he averaged 11.6 points and 9.1 rebounds (2nd in the GSC) per game, and led the GSC and was 21st in the nation in total rebounds (282).
 Kaplan was named Jewish Sports Review All-American, Second Team All-Gulf South Conference, GSC Tournament Most Outstanding Player, GSC All-Tournament Team, CoSIDA Academic All-District, and GSC Academic Honor Roll.

 In 2020–21, despite a shin injury, Kaplan averaged 11.8 points and 7.4 rebounds per game.
 He was named First Team All-Gulf South Conference in 2021.
 Career-wise, he had the fourth-most rebounds and ninth-most rebounds-per-game in school history.